Characteristic THz-emissions induced by optically excited collective orbital modes: Introduction

-Ultrafast pump-probe experiments are powerful alternative tools for studying quasiparticle excitations and their dynamics by selectively modulating electronic, lattice, and spin degrees with optical excitations.
-The pathway from a photoinduced insulator to a metal transition in $\rm{Pr_{1-x}Ca_xMnO_3}$ following short intense optical pulses is accompanied by coherent orbital waves with $\sim 31$ THz frequency \cite{Polli2007}.
-In the present work, we theoretically study the collective orbital excitation, their evolution, and the characteristic nonlinear optical response induced by them using real-time simulations based on an interacting three-dimensional tight-binding (TB) model.
-The multiband TB-model employed explicitly takes into account interacting electrons and their coupling to spin and phonons, which is needed to accurately describe the collective modes of these degrees of freedom.
-We report low-lying orbital excitations in orbital-ordered states, which exhibit symmetry breaking in the orbital-space.
+In the present work, we theoretically study the nonlinear optical response of orbitons, and show that it can serve as a method for their experimental detection.
+We model the evolution of orbitons using real-time simulations based on an interacting three-dimensional tight-binding (TB) model.
+The TB model explicitly takes into account interacting electrons and their coupling to spin and phonons, which is needed to accurately describe the collective modes of these active degrees of freedom.
+We report low-lying collective orbital excitations by an optical pump in orbital-ordered states, which exhibit symmetry breaking in the orbital-space.
 In these states, the orbital super-exchange mechanism induced by the restrictive intersite hybridization gives rise to a non-local orbital interaction and allows propagation of the local orbital excitations as a collective mode.
 The reported collective orbital modes have characteristic frequencies of $\sim5.0$ and $90$ THz.

 Interestingly, in the presence of weak ferroelectricity, the collective orbital modes induce a non-linear optical response in the form of THz emission.
-Previous studies indicate that the interaction between orbital degrees of freedom and phonons in manganites results in a mixed character of the orbiton-phonon excitations, which present a major challenge in experiments to disentangle them into orbitons and phonons.
-Our work presents an alternative way to experimentally detect the signature of collective orbital modes by exploiting the THz-emission generated by these quasiparticles in the presence of weak ferroelectricity.
+We attribute this to the formation of polar orbitons induced by the breaking of centrosymmetry in the ferroelectric phase, resulting in symmetry-allowed directional THz current.